 Whether your child aspires to be an astronaut or a teacher, a firefighter or a ballerina, you can encourage her interest by providing books about others' lives.
 Biographies, autobiographies, and memoirs celebrate history while also enabling children to see the world from a fresh perspective.
 Give your budding Beethoven or curious Curie a book, step back, and watch inspiration take hold.

 Why They're Worthwhile

 Biographies help kids to understand history through the lens of one person's experience.
-Books like Eleanor by Barbara Cooney (about the childhood of Eleanor Roosevelt), Abraham Lincoln by Ingri and Edgar Parin D'Aulaire, or the series In Their Own Words make history come alive by introducing your child to famous people from all walks of life.
+Classics like Eleanor by Barbara Cooney (about the childhood of Eleanor Roosevelt) and Abraham Lincoln by Ingri and Edgar Parin D'Aulaire, or the In Their Own Words series (featuring books on Thomas Edison, Betsy Ross, and more famous figures) make history come alive by introducing your child to significant people who made an impact on the world from all walks of life.